Search

 Facial emotion detection with real-time computer vision

-Challenges in Computer Vision for AR and VR
+Challenges in Computer Vision for Virtual and Augmented Reality

 While computer vision opens a world of exciting possibilities in AR/VR, significant challenges remain: